Olex2/Olex2Manual/Tasks/model_building.md

 - Q-peaks can be turned into H using the H button under Work | Toolbox Work or by right-clicking on the peak and then selecting Type | H.
 - Alternatively delete all Q-peaks which are not likely to be hydrogen atoms then click on the Q to H   icon.
 All of the Q-peaks on the screen will be changed to hydrogen atoms.
 #### Using AFIX/HFIX instructions:
-Automatic hydrogen atom positioning – Under Work | Toolbox Work is the Add H option after which Olex2 automatically locates and positions the hydrogen atoms and carries out some refinement cycles.
+Automatic hydrogen atom positioning â€“ Under Work | Toolbox Work is the Add H option after which Olex2 automatically locates and positions the hydrogen atoms and carries out some refinement cycles.
-- It is necessary to check whether the hydrogen atoms are in sensible positions, particularly for less well defined terminal groups such as –CH3¬ or –OH, if there appears to be a Q-peak(s) that would be better positions for the hydrogen atom(s) it may be necessary to carry out multiple refinement cycles or use Work | Toolbox Work | Select Group or atom(s) and then Split or Move with Shift key to optimise the relevant positions
+- It is necessary to check whether the hydrogen atoms are in sensible positions, particularly for less well defined terminal groups such as â€“CH3Â¬ or â€“OH, if there appears to be a Q-peak(s) that would be better positions for the hydrogen atom(s) it may be necessary to carry out multiple refinement cycles or use Work | Toolbox Work | Select Group or atom(s) and then Split or Move with Shift key to optimise the relevant positions
 - Manually adding hydrogen atoms - Under Tools | Hydrogen Atoms various options are provided for adding hydrogen atoms:
 The icons illustrate some commonly used hydrogen types, click on one to enter that mode (the HFIX instruction type will be displayed in the orange mode bar) then click on the atoms to apply the HFIX to.
 It is possible to switch between modes by clicking on another icon.
 Click the OK icon to exit or press ESC.
 - If the HFIX is inappropriate for an atom, an error message will appear in the console and hydrogen atoms will not be added.
 Otherwise, H atoms will appear on the screen.
 For more information HFIX instructions see the ShelXL manual.